Founders of Make A Scene and preservers of leaf weaving

 I was bowled over by the beauty of their weaving.
 This was weaving in a whole different light.
 For me it was Art.
 I instantly knew I had found a very special material that excited me and would become my new source of inspiration and focus.
 Gus Ari, a very progressive Balinese man, was equally excited by the idea of a collaboration, and together we formed Make A Scene.

 Over the years, our collective has taken weaving to levels even we could not have foreseen.
 All of the craftsmen and women join Gus Ari and myself in adapting and challenging ourselves to make new breakthroughs in our work.
 We are proud of our sustainable products and we know that we have inspired other ‘makers’ to turn green, a movement that gains impetus in Bali, year upon year.
-At the same time, we have turned weaving leaf into a highly sought after and admired art form.
+At the same time, we have turned weaving leaves into a highly sought after and admired art form.

 What accomplishment are you most proud of?